HIP-1137: Block Node discoverabilty via on chain registry

 - As a Block Node, I need to connect to other block nodes found by inspecting block stream data.

-- As a Mirror Node, I want to present discoverable nodes to clients using on-chain data.
+- As a Mirror Node, I want to present registered nodes to clients using on-chain data.

-- As a Hiero community member, I want to operate a discoverable node and publish the type and endpoints on-chain so that others can find my service.
+- As an Hiero community member, I want to operate a registered node and publish the type and endpoints on-chain so that others can find my service.

-- As the operator of a private Hiero ledger, I want to mange the discoverable nodes relevant to my ledger using on-chain data.
+- As the operator of a private Hiero ledger, I want to manage the registered nodes relevant to my ledger using on-chain data.

 Specification

-This HIP proposes the introduction of additional NodeService APIs that enable a discoverable node operator to create, delete, and update discoverable nodes.
+This HIP proposes the introduction of additional NodeService APIs that enable a registered node operator to create, delete, and update registered nodes.

 service AddressBookService {